UN Ceremony: Secretary of State Kerry

 * SDI Faculty, Other Faculty (Senior-most Members)

+The conference is designed to give student participants a lot of speaking time and multiple occasions to speak.
 Everyone, including senior and senior-most members, have speaking and voting privileges.
-Everyone is free to take any position, although senior-most members tend to speak and act in ways meant to stir creativity.
+Everyone is free to take any position, although senior-most members speak and act in ways meant to stir creativity.

 Pre-Conference Briefings

-Before the start of a conference, the registered college and high school participants receive highly realistic briefings.
+Before the start of a conference, the registered college and high school participants are invited to attend highly realistic (online) briefings.
 These briefings rely heavily upon primary sources.
-There is a briefing book of several pages, recorded lecture of upwards of 3 hours and live, pre-conference Question Period of 1 to 2 hours.
+There is a briefing book of several pages, recorded lecture of several hours and live, pre-conference Question Period of 1 to 2 hours.
 Participants are briefed in a similar way that actual members of government are briefed–or ought to be briefed!

 The conveying of information becomes more and more sophisticated and more and more interactive, as the experience unfolds.